commonhaus/foundation/agreements/sponsorship/sponsorship-agreement.md

 ### Option 2: Invoice-based Payment

-If you require an invoice before payment, please complete and sign this agreement.
+If you require an invoice before payment, please specify your payment amount.
 Standard payment term is 30 days unless otherwise arranged.

 **Sponsorship Amount:** `⎣____________________________________⎦`